thibaudcolas/octoblog/source/_posts/2017-11-15-python-memory-profiling-for-the-draft-dot-js-exporter.markdown

 [![Screenshot of the Draftail demo page load profiling](/images/devtools-draftail-load-profiling.png)](/images/devtools-draftail-load-profiling.png)

-> Can you spot for how long the toolbar looks broken because the icon font isn’t loaded yet?
+_Can you spot for how long the toolbar looks broken because the icon font isn’t loaded yet?_
->
-> 300ms.

 Performance tooling in the Python ecosystem isn’t as simple to use.
 Lucky for us, the workload of the Draft.js exporter is much simpler: Draft.js content in, HTML out.
 We can focus on two metrics: